MarkWme/AzureSecurity/Storage.md

+# Security for Azure Storage Accounts

+## Introduction

+Azure Storage Accounts provide in-built methods to allow you to control and monitor access to the account and the data contained within it.
+This document explains what those methods are and how other Azure services can be used to provide increased security, monitoring, alerting and auditing.

+# Storage Accounts

+Blob, File, Queue, Table

 ## Access Control

 Azure Storage Accounts offer three methods of controlling access to storage accounts and the data contained within those accounts.